A PDF version of this online manual is available AudioTool - Online Manual - Bofinit Corporation.pdf .

 Frequency resolution = Sample Rate / Sample Size

 So, the typical resolution is around 10Hz.
-You can improve the resolution via the Menu option called "Fine Freq.(slowest)" - this simply increases the sample size to 16384.
+You can improve the resolution via the Menu option called "Fine Freq.(slowest)" - this simply increases the sample size to 2^14 which is 16384.
 The downside is that the frame rate will slow down (the display will not react as quickly as before).
 The advantage is that the frequency resolution will typically rise to around 2Hz: this will be very noticeable in the RTA "Full Res." mode, for example.

 The AudioTool .at files have the following format.
 There is a file header line, containing the date/time etc., followed by rows of measurement data.
 For each row: